AkinwaleOwi/Sql/README.md

 # SQL Learning Repository

-## A structured repository for learning SQL from beginner to intermediate level through examples and exercises.
+## Goal: To be a structured repository for learning SQL from beginner to intermediate level through examples and exercises.

 ### This repository is designed to help build: